-Once school and our world returns to normal it would be lovely to be able to have volunteers come into school to work with our children and staff.
-Whilst this isn’t possible at the moment we’d like to give you some information for you to think about should this be something you might be considering.
+It would be lovely to be able to have volunteers come into school to work with our children and staff.
+Here is some information for you to think about should this be something you might be considering.

 Have you or a family member or friend, ever thought about helping in school but didn’t know what it might entail?
-Want to start helping in the New Year?
+Want to start helping?

 We welcome all adult support with open arms!
 Whether you can help out regularly, or on an ad-hoc basis we would love to have you in school.
 There are all sorts of things you can do and all of it under the direct guidance of a member of staff (you won’t be left alone!).
 Some of the things our helpers are often involved in are: listening to children reading, playing educational games with groups of children, helping to make resources, mount boards and create displays.